KHN190/khn190.github.io/_posts/2018-11-14-enemy-design-in-binding-of-issac.md

 <img src="/images/isaac/2.jpg" alt="" width="640px"/>

 **Conclusion**.
-Give players time to observe, learn and attack.
-A shortest path is not necessary, and sometimes harmful.
+The key is to give players time to observe, learn and attack.
+Thus a shortest path is not necessary, and sometimes harmful.

 ## 2. Attack